epfl-ada/ada-2023-project-theavengers2023/README.md

 - Vis-a-vis to the previous questions, do we observe different conclusion in function of the geography, timeline, or film gender ?

 ## Aditional Datasets
-The Movies Dataset on Kaggle : \url{https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data}
-This data is useful to enhance the revenues of the dataset.
-It contains information about 45'000 movies.
-Therefore, merging this dataset to the original dataset increases the number of value for the column "Revenu" by 19%.
-This is a significately improvement and justify the utilisation of this additional dataset.

-Translation wikiID-IMDID :
-The first additional dataset we wanted to add has the weakness to not use wikipediaID but IMDID.
-Therefore, we use a additional dataset to be able to merge the original dataframe with the first additional.

-World Bank CPI (*ToDo*)

-IMDb dataset (*ToDo*)
+- "The Movies Dataset" from Kaggle : This dataset ressembles the one of CMU in terms of contents.
+We used this dataset to enrich the CMU dataset by filling its missing values.
+This would allow us to increase the robustness of the CMU dataset but also to expand and broadened our scope for analysis.
+It provided us with the means to conduct deeper and more precise evaluations of the cinematic information at hand.

+- "IMDB Dataset" from Kaggle : This dataset offers a wealth of information, including critical metrics like movie ratings and the volume of votes in line with IMDB standards.
+Such data points are key indicators of a film's success and popularity, providing valuable insights not present in the initial dataset.

 ## Methods